facultyai/dash-bootstrap-components/docs/components_page/components/button.md

 {{example:components/button/block.py:button}}

+## Smaller block buttons

+Adjusting the width of the block button can be achieved using the grid column width classes.
+This button is made half-size using `.col-6` and centered with `.mx-auto`.

+{{example:components/button/half_block.py:button}}

+## Responsive block buttons

+A responsive variation on the block button can be created by making using of breakpoints to specify behaviour.
+Resize your screen to see how adding the `.d-md-block` class changes the button behaviour on smaller screens.

+{{example:components/button/responsive_block.py:button}}

+## Flex layout

+Flex and margin utilities can be used to adjust the alignment of the buttons in their horizontal state too.
+Here we use them in conjuction with the responsive block button above to control the layout on larger and smaller screens.

+{{example:components/button/flex_block.py:button}}

 ## Active and disabled states

 When a user hovers the cursor over a button the background and border will darken in response.
 You can enforce this active state if needed by setting `active=True`.